What is a Hybrid Event? The Ultimate Guide for Broadcasters

 We’ll discuss in more detail which features to look for when choosing the best virtual video platform for hosting your hybrid event later in this post.

 There are plenty of great platforms for hosting your hybrid event.
-Check out our live streaming platforms comparison post to explore some of the top options.
+Check out our live-streaming platforms comparison post to explore some of the top options.

 5. Configure Your Streaming Setup

-Now is time to get everything set up for your stream.
+Now is the time to get everything set up for your stream.
 You’ll need to set up your equipment in your venue and connect all of your sources to your online video platform.

 In addition to setting up your streaming software and equipment, you will need to appoint someone to operate the stream.
 If you don’t have people on your team who can help with this, you may have to hire people to operate your cameras, produce the stream, and monitor the stream.